travetto/travetto/module/watch/README.md

 npm install @travetto/watch
 ```

 This module is intended to be used during development, and is not during production.
 This constraint is tied to the performance hit the functionality could have at run-time.
-To that end, this is primarily an utilitiy for other modules, but it's functionality could prove useful to others during development.
+To that end, this is primarily an utility for other modules, but it's functionality could prove useful to others during development.

 ## File Watching